hurlbertlab/dietdatabase/name_cleaning_instructions.md

 taxonomic name databases through our partner Global Biotic Interactions.

-1) To see a list of names that currently do not match up with existing databases, go to http://globalbioticinteractions.org/references.html and click on the unmatchedTaxa.csv file in the upper right.
+1) To see a list of names that currently do not match up with existing databases, go to http://globalbioticinteractions.org/references.html and download the list of unmatched taxa taxonUnmatched.tsv.

 2) This file has unmatched taxonomic names from a large variety of sources, but if you open this file in Excel, you can sort by the 'source' column and focus